goshansp/rhel-edge/README.md

 # ADR

+## XFS vs. EXT4
+Because happy path and scalability.
+Can not be shrinked.

 ## Where to put config?
 Blueprint vs Image
 Image because blueprint only ships for installation.
 No Upgrade path.